tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfmeshrp-api-volume_create.md

 ---
-title: "Create"
+title: "Understand the Service Fabric Mesh resource manager API's Create request"
-description: Service Fabric Mesh Resource Manager API Reference
+description: Learn how to use Create to update or create a volume resource in the Service Fabric Mesh API resource manager.
 services: service-fabric-mesh
-author: VipulM-MSFT
+author: vipul-modi
 ms.date: 07/17/2018
 ms.service: "service-fabric-mesh"
 ms.topic: reference